corl2022/learning-safety-filter/readme.md

 ```math
 throttle = av+b
 ```
-The parameter a refers to 'vel2throttle_grad' and b to 'vel2throttle_off', both set in config/cbf_params.yaml.
-We estimated them in experiments.
+The parameter "a" refers to 'vel2throttle_grad' and "b" to 'vel2throttle_off', both set in config/cbf_params.yaml.
+They need to be adjusted to the particular case.